 Types of fellowships

-Category B fellowships can be awarded to European doctoral candidates (which include all 28 Members State of the European Union, Norway, Iceland, Liechtenstein, Croatia, Turkey and the former Yugoslav Republic of Macedonia) as well as to any doctoral candidates who do not fulfil the Category A criteria defined above.
+Category B fellowships is awarded to European doctoral candidates (which include all 28 Members State of the European Union, Norway, Iceland, Liechtenstein, Croatia, Turkey and the former Yugoslav Republic of Macedonia) as well as to any doctoral candidates who do not fulfil the Category A criteria defined above.

-Note that candidates holding an Erasmus Mundus fellowship must perform their training/research periods in at least two European countries represented in the consortium; for Category B fellowship holders, two of the countries visited during the EMJD activities must be different from the country in which the doctoral candidate has obtained his/her last university degree.
-For example, a person with a Master's degree from a UK University can only apply to topics given by any combination of Maastricht and Gothenburg.
+Candidates holding an Erasmus Mundus fellowship must perform their training/research periods in at least two European countries represented in the consortium; for Category B fellowship holders, two of the countries visited during the EMJD activities must be different from the country in which the doctoral candidate has obtained his/her last university degree.

 Both fellowships will cover a fully funded three year programme (including all fees) and guarantees the candidates a net salary of at least € 1.400 per month including social security and a pension plan.